woifes/node-monorepo/packages/node-yasdi/README.md

 # @woife/node-yasdi

 ## Why?
-This package binds the yasdi library to a nodeJS package which may be used for other projects.
+This package binds the yasdi library to a nodeJS package ~~which may be used for other projects~~ (**not yet licensed**).
 The yasdi library is a open source library provided by SMA, which enables the connection to SMA products.
 This package was only used for/used with:
 * __Reading__ the data of inverters via __RS485__
 * A cheap __USB-RS485__ converter via a raspberry pi